ankitsamaddar/directory-durationstamp/README.md

 # Directory DurationStamp

-Directory DurationStamp is a Python script that adds file duration-stamps to all files(video/audio) inside the folders, and subfolders in a given directory.
+Directory DurationStamp is a Python script using FFMPEG,to add file duration-stamps for video/audio files inside the folders, and sub-folders in a given directory.
 This script can be useful for keeping track of the total duration(run time) of files in each directory and subdirectories.

 ## Features